 It’s like having a herd of elephants thundering through the room, everyone’s mouths gape and they go, “Wow, Marty just said that he…,” like ironically, the best way to claim the authority that you will grow into is by relinquishing your ad to the power of others to impact the outcome.
 It was really profound for me, it’s made me a much happier person.

 Woj: True.
 I can see that.
-Audience insights are key to many of our successes.
+Finding those audience insights is key to many of our successes.

 Can you provide me with an updated breakdown of psychographic targeting?

 Marty: Psychographics are interest, affinities, proclivities, biases, occupational psychographics like where you work, how much you make, peccadilloes, weird shit.